List of 40 Famous Forests in India to visit

 Namdapha National Park is Famous for Which Animal

 The park is a biodiversity hotspot.
-It has various rare species of animals, and the Namdapha flying squirrel is an endangered animal discovered and endemic to this national park.
+It has various rare species of animals, and the Namdapha flying squirrel is an endangered animal endemic to this national park.

 It’s also the only forest in the world with all four species of big cats: Tiger, Leopard, Snow Leopard, and Clouded Leopard.